Kirkpatrick's Four Level Evaluation Model

 The only part of Kirkpatrick's four levels that has failed to uphold to scrutiny over time is Reaction.
 For example, a Century 21 trainer with some of the lowest Level one scores was responsible for the highest performance outcomes post-training (level four), as measured by his graduates' productivity.
 This is not just an isolated incident—in study after study the evidence shows very little correlation between Reaction evaluations and how well people actually perform when they return to their job (Boehle, 2006).

-Rather than measuring reaction, what we are now discovering is that we should be pre-framing the learners by having their managers discuss the importance of participating in a learning process (on-ramping) and then following-up on them to ensure they are using their new skills (Wick, et al. 2006), hence another reason for changing the term “reaction” to “motivation.”
+Rather than measuring reaction, what we are now discovering is that we should be pre-framing the learners by having their managers or informal leaders discuss the importance of participating in a learning process (on-ramping) and then following-up on them to ensure they are using their new skills (Wick et al., 2006), hence another reason for changing the term “reaction” to “motivation.”

-Kirkpatrick's four levels treats evaluation as an end of the process activity.
-Whereas the objective should be to treat evaluation as an ongoing activity that should begin during the pre-learning phase.
+Kirkpatrick's four levels treat evaluation as an end of the process activity, whereas the objective should be to treat evaluation as an ongoing activity that should begin during the pre-learning phase.

 The four Levels are only for training process, rather than other forms of learning.

 As noted in the second section, Not Just for Training, Kirkpatrick wrote about being able to use the four levels in other types of learning processes and the Human Resource Development profession who help to deliver both informal and formal learning use Kirkpatrick's four levels as one of their main evaluation models.
 Perhaps the real reason that informal learning advocates do not see the model being useful is because “it was not invented here.”